floydjzhang/floydjzhang.github.io/_includes/publications.md

   <div class="col-sm-9" style="position: relative;padding-right: 15px;padding-left: 20px;">
     <div class="title"><span style="font-weight: bolder;">Rage Against the Merchant: The Effect of Job Automation on Trade Protection</span></div>
-        <div class="abstract"> Using a shift-share instrument exploiting differential penatration of industrial robot across industries, I find suggestive causal evidence that U.S. Congress members representing labor markets more exposed to automation vote for more restrictive trade policies.
+        <div class="abstract"> Using a shift-share instrumental variable exploiting differential penatration of industrial robots across industries, I find suggestive causal evidence that U.S. Congress members representing labor markets more exposed to automation vote for more restrictive trade policies.
 The magnitude of the impact of robots on protectionism is quantitatively similar to experiencing an import shock of comparably large labor market impact.
 This effect is driven by incumbent response instead of electoral selection and is more pronounced in low-information media markets.
 I interpret the results as systematic misattribution of labor market disruptions but also discuss caveats concerning the interpretation and the IV strategy.  </div>
   </div>
 </div>